kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 Existing documentation for Kubecost APIs will use endpoints for non-Aggregator environments unless otherwise specified, but will still be compatible after configuring Aggregator.
 {% endhint %}

-AAggregator is designed to accommodate queries of large-scale datasets by improving API load times and reducing UI errors.
+Aggregator is designed to accommodate queries of large-scale datasets by improving API load times and reducing UI errors.
 It is not designed to introduce new functionality; it is meant to improve functionality at scale.

 Aggregator is currently free for all Enterprise users to configure, and is always able to be rolled back.